The Order of New Zealand

 The badge of the Order consists of an oval medallion in gold and coloured enamels, bearing in the centre the design of the shield of the New Zealand Coat of Arms within a Kowhaiwhai rafter pattern.
 The ribbon is red ochre (kokowai) with a narrow white stripe towards either edge.

-A man's badge is worn from a neck ribbon.
-A woman's badge is worn on a ribbon bow on her left shoulder.
+The badge is either worn from a neck ribbon or from a ribbon bow on the left shoulder.

 The badge of the Sovereign is surmounted by a Royal Crown, and the Secretary and Registrar’s badge by crossed quills.